ritchmct/frontend-nanodegree-feedreader/README.md

 ## Installation

 This is a single-page web application.
 Copying the contents of the project directory to a web server will complete installation.
+Alternatively the project directory can be copied to a computer and the application viewed by opening the `index.html` file in a web browser.

 The active site can be viewed [here](http://ritchmct.github.io/frontend-nanodegree-feedreader/)